What happens when guest appearances are cancelled for a Con – publicly?

 Two sides to every story: a convention guest cancellation

-Over the weekend I spotted a post online from a very disgruntled celebrity agency, on the Galactic Products, LLC Facebook page:
+Over the weekend I spotted a post online from a very disgruntled celebrity agency, on the Galactic Productions, LLC Facebook page:

 This post alone would panic any conventioneer.
 If I had booked tickets for this event it would certainly ring alarm bells.
 This post is accusing the company of using the images of the guests, even though the company itself has contacted the agency to cancel the guests.
 Morally, this is wrong.
 However, the event responded publicly on their page to the comment: